Avatar Records (electronic music)

 Avatar Records is a Tel Aviv-based independent record label and digital distributor specializing in electronic music, providing music to online retailers including Apple Music, iTunes, Spotify and Beatport.
 The company was founded by Avichay Avigal and Peter Eibenschutz in 1997.
 The label initially had an alliance with NMC Music, when it first started as its subsidiary.
 Later, Avatar was in collaboration with BNE, before finally becoming a fully independent label.

 Projects released on Avatar include albums from Asia 2001, Goa Gil, Nimba, The Nommos, Electric Universe, Toi Doi, Thomas Leer, Lumen, Ocelot, Pete Namlook & Mixmaster Morris, Jupiter 8000, Overdream, Enichkin, Celtic Cross, Becoming.Intense & Pharmacore, Prana, Sandman, GMS, Hux Flux, Orion, Indoor, The Infinity Project, Cydonia, Synchro, Sonic Scope, Psychoz, Astropilot, Elysium, Reflex. and more.

 History

-Early years: 1997 - 2003
+Early years: 1997–2003

 During its first years, Avatar focused on releases from big names.
 Later, it became more interested in discovering new names.
 Names like Toi Doi, Overdream, Psychoz and Astropilot have all started with Avatar.

 Avatar was the first label to release psychedelic trance music locally in India, Mexico and Poland.

-Later years: 2004 - present
+Later years: 2004–present

 In 2004, Avatar had its entire catalogue available on The Orchard, and this remained so until the bankruptcy of BNE, and was followed by a lawsuit of Avatar against BNE.

-In 2008, Avatar became a fully independent label, and signed a digital deal with Ingrooves/Fontana.
+In 2008, Avatar became a fully independent label, and signed with Ingrooves/Universal.